About Us and Why We’re Hiring

 - The bucket list really helps in deciding what we should give you for your birthday and the holidays.

 - We’re all adults.
 There’s no need to punch a clock, or ask for permission to take off early one afternoon to go see the doctor.
-We look at what you accomplish, not how long you sit (have you tried standing?) in front of a computer.
+We look at what you accomplish, not how long you’re in front of a computer.

 - We want you firing on all cylinders so we’ll set you up with a shiny new computer and replace it every three years.

-- Did I mention we make a huge, positive difference in people’s lives?
+- Did we mention that YNAB makes a huge, positive difference in people’s lives?
 You may not think that matters much, but then a few months down the road you’ll realize it’s made your job really, really enjoyable.
 Don’t underestimate this one!

-- If this sounds like your ideal environment, read on because now I want to talk about you.
-You will play a big, big part in helping YNAB users gain control of their money.
-You will change lives.
+If this sounds like your ideal environment, read on because now we want to talk about you, and how you’ll play a big part in changing people’s lives.

 Now, back to you, our new Product Manager…